year 19, Issue 6 (November - December 2025) Iran J Med Microbiol 2025, 19(6): 7-7 | Back to browse issues page

 XML Print

-1- Research and Educational Professional Center for Genetic and Laboratory Technologies, Samara State Medical University, Russian Federation
+1- Research and Educational Professional Center for Genetic and Laboratory Technologies, Samara State Medical University, Samara, Russian Federation

 2- Research and Educational Professional Center for Genetic and Laboratory Technologies, Samara State Medical University, Russian Federation , l.r.shafigullina@samsmu.ru

-3- Samara State Medical University, Russian Federation
+4- Department of General Surgery and Surgical Diseases, Samara State Medical University, Samara, Russian Federation

-Abstract: (22 Views)
+Abstract: (251 Views)

 Conclusion: The patient underwent surgical treatment – a two-stage revision endoprosthetics of the right hip joint.
 In the postoperative period, the patient received parenteral antibiotic therapy with vancomycin and ciprofloxacin.
 Upon discharge, oral ciprofloxacin was prescribed for six weeks.
 A control hip joint aspiration revealed no microbial growth in the synovial fluid.
 The periprosthetic joint infection was controlled, and the patient was approved for the second-stage operation.